bhanukumardev/food-delivery-quickbite/README.md

 ## 🎯 About

-**QuickBite** is a modern, fully responsive food delivery web application that connects users with their favorite local restaurants.
+**QuickBite** is a modern, fully responsive food delivery web application that connects users with their favorite Indian restaurants across the country.
 With real-time order tracking, a 30-minute delivery promise, and stunning animations powered by Framer Motion, QuickBite delivers an exceptional user experience on both desktop and mobile devices.

 ### ✨ Highlights